frontenddogma/css-optimization-basics/manuscript/acknowledgments.md

-With special thanks to [Tony Ruscoe](http://ruscoe.net/) for reviewing the first draft of this book, and to Markus Käding for assisting with the cover.
+With special thanks to [Tony Ruscoe](http://ruscoe.net/) and Kirsty MacRae for reviewing this book, and to Markus Käding for initial feedback on the cover.

 Thanks, too, to Jurriaan Topper and [Jad Joubran](https://jadjoubran.io/) for contributing improvements.